zold-io/wts.zold.io/README.md

 customers are sending payments to you, you may try our callback API.
 First, you send a `GET` request to `/wait-for` and specify:

-  * `wallet`: the ID of the wallet you expect payments to
+  * `wallet`: the ID of the wallet you expect payments to (your wallet, if not provided)
   * `prefix`: the prefix you expect them to arrive to (get it at `/invoice.json` first)
   * `regexp`: the regular expression to match payment details, e.g. `pizza$` (the text has to end with `pizza`)
   * `uri`: the URI where the callback should arrive once we see the payment